AddoAmoako20/AI-YouTube-Timestamps/README.md

 📥 Learn how to easily download a GitHub repository in just 2 minutes with this guide: [https://youtu.be/m0wi6zf21FU](https://youtu.be/m0wi6zf21FU)

 ## 📝 Lessons

 All lessons are available on YouTube.
-Click any title to watch:
 > 👍 **Like & Subscribe:** It’s free! 🤠

 1. 🧱 **Tech Stack (10 min):** [Watch on YouTube](https://youtu.be/ZFtoJIQdmC4)